A powerful, EU funded approach tackles the root challenges of education in South Sudan’s remotest communities

 “I feel confident in asking because I know that they are friendly to me and want to help me.”

 Nyaluak Maker’s mother, Teresa Nyalong, does everything she can to support Nyaluak’s and her three other school-aged children’s education.
 Teresa never went to school herself.
-She has established a tea shop at the local market after a cash transfer by FCA, supported with EU Humanitarian funding.
+After a cash transfer by FCA, she has established a tea shop at the local market, supported with EU Humanitarian funding.

 Teresa lost her husband and supports her children alone.
 The income from her business helps feed the family and buy clothes for her children.
 Teresa also received seeds to plant maize and pumpkins.
 The family currently eats two good meals a day, which is better than before the support.